TegranGrigorian/yt-to-mp3-4/README.md

 Im currently enjoying the programming laungauge alot and I hope to continue using rust for the devolpment of this app.

-Eventually I will add a installer for windows and linux so supportes or people who want to use this project dont need to build it with the rustc.
+Eventually I will add a installer for linux so supportes or people who want to use this project dont need to build it with the rustc.

 Lastly, this is currently in BETA, I want to eventually add a frontend gui for the user to configure the tool for what ever needs they want.
 The current configurations I want to add is